johnfav03/BranchSage/README.md

 diff accomplishes the same task as rest, but simply shows you the differences in each file as opposed to restoring them outright.
 #### [sync] ####

-sync is meant to be run before making a new branch, as it synchronizes `develop` with the main codebase and runs `make update`.
+sync is meant to be run before making a new branch, as it synchronizes `develop` with the remote codebase and runs `make update`.
 #### [init] ####

 init is the tool that's used to set the needed credentials, including usernames, preferences, and API Tokens.
 You can run init after populating your info for the first time, and leaving an input blank will leave it as its previous value.
 You can use this utility to change tokens or usernames if the need ever arises.
+It works by storing and retrieving your information in a 1Password entry.
 #### [logo] ####

 a fun surprise!